 For the common stock valuation performed as of March 31, 2022, we used the Backstop Subscription Agreement as an initial indication of value of our common stock, as this was an arms-length transaction with a sophisticated investor.
 Our common share value was modified and iterated so that the aggregate value of each component of the transactions contemplated by the Backstop Subscription Agreement summed to the total consideration paid by the investor.
 When determining the value of each component, we assumed maximum redemptions of common stock prior to the Business Combination, based on redemption rates of companies that have recently become a public company through a SPAC transaction (i.e. Inspirato Incorporated and Sonder Holdings Inc.).
-We also assumed 100% probability that the Business Combination would occur because, in connection with the Backstop Subscription Agreement, we waived the condition to the consummation of the Business Combination requiring that the aggregate cash proceeds from VGAC II's trust account, together with the proceeds from the issuance and sale of an aggregate of \$,707,500 shares of our Class A Common rights in connection with the Business Combination).
+We also assumed 100% probability that the Business Combination would occur because, in connection with the execution with the Backstop Subscription Agreement, we waived the condition to the consummation of the Business Combination requiring that the aggregate cash proceeds from VGAC II's trust account, together with the proceeds from the issuance and sale of an aggregate of 8,707,500 shares of our Class A Common Stock at a price of \$10.00 from certain investors, equal no less than \$175,000,000 (after deducting any amounts paid to VGAC II shareholders that exercise their redemption rights in connection with the Business Combination).